guptasaurabh777/Video-Game-Sales-Prediction---MachineHack-Rank-13th-Out-of-230-/README.md

 The leaderboard is evaluated using RMSE for the participant’s submission.

 ## Tools used
-**Google Colab/Python for programming **sklearn,numpy,scipy.matplotlib,seaborn libraries
+1 Google Colab/Python for programming
+2 sklearn,numpy,scipy.matplotlib,seaborn libraries
-**GBOOST & LIGHTGBM
+3 GBOOST & LIGHTGBM

 ## Result